 The Evidence and Learning Division focuses on generating useful evidence for approaches and policies that foster integral human development.
 In the context of the global sustainable development goals, corporations, funding agencies, governments, and NGOs are no longer satisfied with simply throwing money at projects in developing countries without evidence of results.

-This division seeks to support decision-makers through mixed methods, rigorous, and complex designs that help determine the short- and long-term impacts and other results of projects created at the Pulte Institute, elsewhere Notre Dame, or at one of our partner organizations.
+This division seeks to support decision-makers through mixed methods, rigorous, and complex designs that help determine the short- and long-term impacts and other results of projects created at the Pulte Institute, elsewhere at Notre Dame, or at one of our partner organizations.
 The purpose of the evidence, and supporting division activities in data management and decision science, is to achieve individual, group, and organizational learning to improve human dignity across the world.